Parkinson’s Disease Treatment Cost In India

 - Gender: Men are more likely to develop this disease as compared to women.

-- Exposure to certain toxins: When an individual is highly exposed to herbicides and pesticides, chances of development of Parkinson’s disease increase.
+- Exposure to certain toxins: When an individual is highly exposed to herbicides and pesticides, the chances of developing of Parkinson’s disease increase.

 Different Stages of Parkinson’s Disease: